inmos-obvi/inmos-obvi.github.io/content/pages/code-of-conduct/_index.md

 - If you are the subject of, or witness to, inappropriate behavior please **inform a member of the management committee**, or ask another member whom you trust to inform the committee.

-- Watch out for [microaggressions](https://en.wikipedia.org/wiki/Microaggression). _Be aware that your actions can be hurtful to others or contribute to a negative environment even if you had no intent of harm_.
-Listen.
-Offer a genuine apology.
-Commit to learning and doing better. [^2]

-- Sanctions or consequences
-	- The management committee takes inappropriate behavior seriously and **persistent violations of the code** may result in being ejected from the group, loss of funding, and/or notifying the employing institution.
+- Watch out for inadvertent slights or language that might unintentionally be hurtful to others.

 #### Authorship